University of Pittsburgh requires vaccination by Dec. 6

 To date, there are roughly 2,250 staff, 740 faculty and 250 students who did not disclose a status, according to the release.

-At UPJ, there are less than 590 collectively that have not reported their vaccination status and those numbers are decreasing daily, a spokesperson said.
+At UPJ, there are fewer than 590 collectively that have not reported their vaccination status and those numbers are decreasing daily, a spokesperson said.

 “While we understand some people may be hesitant to get vaccinated, we are able to connect them to medical professionals to discuss their concerns and schedule a vaccination, which we hope will help them feel more comfortable,” the spokesperson said.
 “For those who are not vaccinated due to a medical condition or a strongly held religious, moral or ethical belief, we will be implementing an exemption process to consider those requests on a case-by-case basis.”